-In 2013, laboratory tests provided in the hospital outpatient setting continue to be paid separately to hospitals at Clinical Laboratory Fee Schedule (CLFS) rates.
-CMS proposes to change this policy for 2014, concluding that that laboratory tests (other than molecular pathology tests) should be packaged when they are integral, ancillary, supportive, dependent, or adjunctive to a primary service or services provided in the hospital outpatient setting.
+In 2013, laboratory tests provided in the hospital outpatient setting were paid at Clinical Laboratory Fee Schedule (CLFS) rates.
+For 2014, CMS concludes that that laboratory and diagnostic tests (other than molecular pathology tests) should be packaged when they are integral, ancillary, supportive, dependent, or adjunctive to a primary service or services provided in the hospital outpatient setting.
 Laboratory tests would be considered integral, ancillary, supportive, dependent, or adjunctive to a primary service or services provided in the hospital outpatient setting when they are provided on the same date of service as the primary service and when they are ordered by the same practitioner who ordered the primary service.
 Tests would not be packaged when the test is the only service provided on that date of service, or when the test is provided on the same date of service as the primary service, but is ordered for a different purpose than the primary service by a different practitioner.